Changing the way arts and cultural organisations are run and led

 Over the summer of 2024 FentonMicklem was engaged by the board and Exec of The Junction to develop an ambitious new business plan for the organisation.
 The project engaged the full staff team, young people and artists in an open democratic process to explore options for The Junction that build on past successes and acknowledge the changing cultural ecology in the city.

-"It has been brilliantly useful to work with David and Matt on the development of our new ten-year business plan.
-They acknowledge that we are the experts in our business, while being constructive critical friends in telling compelling stories and taking new approaches to familiar challenges.
-The additional capacity they have given me, personally and professionally, has been crucial to this work.”
+"It has been brilliantly useful to work with David and Matt on our new ten-year business plan.
+They acknowledge that we are the experts, while being constructive critical friends in telling compelling stories and taking new approaches to familiar challenges.”
 Matt Burman, Artistic Director & Chief Executive

 64 Million Artists